danielharrell/SumLect2015/Lost_Idea_LA.md

 death might well be liberal education's best defense.
 But in defeat.
 No surprise, then, that those of us devoted to liberal education are wont to conceive its threats as if these came from outside it.
-For this makes most immediate sense of a defense that succeeds only if liberal education survives.
+For this justifies a defense that succeeds only if liberal education survives.

 Still, the more seriously you take such threats, the harder it can be to cast them in external terms, or capture in a headline.
-The fate of liberal education, after all, will not be decided in opinion columns, but in choices made by each of us, from a first-person vantage-point, about the best education.
-The best education, that is, for *my* son, or *my* daughter, or *me*.
-In this respect, those of us devoted to liberal education are no different from those of us dismissive of it.
-And in this same respect, the threat to liberal education cannot lie outside it; for the threat, in this sense, is to have answered for ourselves a question, perhaps *the* question, that liberal education obliges us to
+The fate of liberal education, after all, will not be decided in opinion columns, but in choices made by each of us about the best education, once education matters.
+Not, then, the best education in general, as such, *per se*; but the best education for my daughter, or my son, or me.
+Once we make education about what's mine to decide, those of us devoted to liberal education are no different from those of us dismissive of it.
+And in this sense, the threat to liberal education can never lie outside it.
+For to choose otherwise in pursuit of education, is still to have answered a question, and to my mind *the* question, that liberal education obliges each of us to ask, and ask on our own
-ask: what does it mean to be educated?
+behalf: What does it mean to be educated?
+And to have answered this question by turning away from liberal education, is perhaps the best evidence we have that the question is real.
+The death of liberal education would thus prove its life, and might be the only proof of life.

+But again, those of us devoted to liberal education are unlikely to want its death.
+But if the threat to it comes finally from within, then what becomes of its defense?
+What does it mean, what should it mean, for liberal education to survive such a threat, or maintain itself against such a threat?
+I hope you can see the paradox.
+Even raising this question makes the threat seem once again external, (speak intelligibly rather than paradoxically) by opposing it to liberal education, a sign of the challenge of defense. cast this internal threat in external terms, My way of putting this question shows how easy it is to cast even internal threats in external terms. conceive hard it is  suggests opposition...
+By which I mean, of course, a defense f each of us asked the question "what does it mean to be educated?" and none of us answered it by pursuing a liberal education, no one pursued a liberal education when answerng the question "what does it mean to be educated?" then  There is a challenge here, and I think

+thenits defense, it would seem,  what can be said in its defense? on its behalf, in its defense? ow to defend it?
+For it seems the treat cannot be conceived  is its best defense for survival rather than demise?
+Perhaps mention paradox here.

+Distinction between question and answer allows defense to be made.
+(Answer should be: an education consistent with freedom.
+That's how answer can be wrong.
+World of servitude.
+Point out how technological change being engaged, rather than put off.
+Flexible thinking, keeping apace.
+Also talk about content.)
+(Two alternatives in defense: this is the wrong answer; or, it answers the question without having asked the question.
+We've chosen the latter, but granted then the answer given against liberal education.
+Letting other forms of education be answers, granting their world.)
+The threat to liberal education is in this sense internal then.
+But in the form of a question.
+This argument might suggest STEM pursuit the pursuit of a liberal education.
+Does liberal education have an answer to the question in its defense?
+(And this
-Harder to cast in external terms, harder to defend as if in external terms.
-(And this is my worry.)
-Bring up question of how to defend liberal education against this threatBut liberal education still in need of defense from a choice to pursue a STEM field, lest we take this to be liberal education.
+is my worry.)
+But liberal education still in need of defense from a choice to pursue a STEM field, lest we take this to be liberal education.
 WE have done this by identifying freedom, and in question.)
 (Ask this question to pursue a liberal education, but does this mean liberal education is committed to questions or answers in being defended.)
 Squeamish about saying STEM fields aren't education.
 Reasonable to say: answer is wrong.

 From here I should try to describe how this leads to an